Keats/tera2/README.md

   - [x] Make sure strings are escaped automatically (Value::String could be an enum with safe/unsafe string like markupsafe in python?) when printing
   - [ ] Fix/remove all the TODOs
   - [ ] Improve perf till it's better than Tera v1
-  - [x] Iterating on strings should require an optional `unic_segment` feature for unicode
+  - [x] Iterating on strings should require an optional `unicode-segmentation` feature for unicode
   - [x] Ensure that errors point to the right thing (<--- that's the long one, but done after perf work)
   - [x] Finish VM
 - [x] Design filters/functions/tests types